-"It is also well-settled that the phrase 'with respect to' appearing in art 74(1) and (2) of the Federal Constitution - the provision conferring legislative power upon the Federal and State Governments respectively - is an expression of wide import.
-As observed by Latham CJ in Bank of New South Wales v The Commonwealth (1948) 76 CLR 1 at p 186, in relation to the identical phrase appearing in s 51 of the Australian Constitution which confers Federal legislative authority:
+It is also well-settled that the phrase 'with respect to' appearing in art.
+74(1) and (2) of the Federal Constitution - the provision conferring legislative power upon the Federal and State Governments respectively - is an expression of wide import.
+As observed by Latham CJ in Bank of New South Wales v.
+The Commonwealth (1948) 76 CLR 1 at p.
+186, in relation to the identical phrase appearing in s.
+51 of the Australian Constitution which confers Federal legislative authority:

 A power to make laws 'with respect to' a specific subject is as wide a legislative power as can be created.
 No form of words has been suggested which would give a wider power.
-The power conferred upon a Parliament by such words in an Imperial statute is plenary - as wide as that of the Imperial Parliament itself: R v Burah (1878) 3 App Cas 889; Hodge v R (1883) 9 App Cas 117.
-But the power is plenary only with respect to the specified subject."
+The power conferred upon a Parliament by such words in an Imperial statute is plenary - as wide as that of the Imperial Parliament itself: R v.
+Burah (1878) 3 App Cas 889; Hodge v.
+R (1883) 9 App Cas 117.
+But the power is plenary only with respect to the specified subject.

-[60] The above passages in Ketua Pengarah Jabatan Alam Sekitar (supra) were quoted in full with approval by this Court in Fathul Bari bin Mat Jahya & Anor v Majlis Agama Islam Negeri Sembilan & Ors [2012] 4 MLJ 281 at 292-293.
-This Court in Fathul Bari accorded a wide and liberal meaning to the phrase "precepts of Islam" in the State List, and held that section 53 of the Syariah Criminal Enactment (Negeri Sembilan) 1992 fell within the competence of the State Legislature under that entry.
+[60] The above passages in Ketua Pengarah Jabatan Alam Sekitar (supra) were quoted in full with approval by this court in Fathul Bari Mat Jahya & Anor v.
+Majlis Agama Islam Negeri Sembilan & Ors [2012] 4 CLJ 717; [2012] 4 MLJ 281 at 292-293.
+This court in Fathul Bari accorded a wide and literal meaning to the phrase "precepts of Islam" in the State List, and held that s.
+53 of the Syariah Criminal (Negeri Sembilan) Enactment 1992 fell within the competence of the State Legislature under that entry.

-- [61] In brief, the principles applicable to the interpretation of entries in the legislative lists as established in the cases above may be condensed thus: - (i) the entries in the legislative lists do not confer legislative power.
-Rather, they are broad heads or fields of legislation to demarcate the respective areas in which Parliament and the State Legislature may operate; - (ii) the entries must be interpreted liberally with the widest amplitude, and not narrowly or restrictively.
-Each entry extends to all ancillary and subsidiary matters which can fairly and reasonably be said to be comprehended in it; - (iii) the rule of widest construction does not permit an entry to be interpreted so as to include matters with no rational connection to it, or to override or render meaningless another entry; - (iv) in the event of apparent conflict or overlap between entries, the Court should attempt to reconcile the entries by adopting a harmonious construction; and - (v) in interpreting a particular entry, the Court should confine its decision to the concrete question arising from the case, without pronouncing a more exhaustive definition than is necessary.
+[61] In brief, the principles applicable to the interpretation of entries in the Legislative Lists as established in the cases above may be condensed thus:

+(i) the entries in the legislative lists do not confer legislative power.
+Rather, they are broadheads or fields of legislation to demarcate the respective areas in which Parliament and the State Legislature may operate;

+(ii) the entries must be interpreted liberally with the widest amplitude, and not narrowly or restrictively.
+Each entry extends to all ancillary and subsidiary matters which can fairly and reasonably be said to be comprehended in it;

+(iii) the rule of widest construction does not permit an entry to be interpreted so as to include matters with no rational connection to it, or to override or render meaningless another entry;

+(iv) in the event of apparent conflict or overlap between entries, the court should attempt to reconcile the entries by adopting a harmonious construction; and

-[62] At the risk of stating the obvious, we wish to underline that the above principles relate only to the competence of a legislative body to make law in respect of a particular matter.
-Where the body had the requisite legislative competence to enact a law, the constitutional validity of the law still depends on its compliance with other provisions of the Federal Constitution, for instance the articles on fundamental liberties in Part II.
+- A (v) in interpreting a particular entry, the court should confine its decision to the concrete question arising from the case, without pronouncing a more exhaustive definition than is necessary. - [62] At the risk of stating the obvious, we wish to underline that the above principles relate only to the competence of a legislative body to make law in respect of a particular matter.
+Where the body had the requisite legislative competence to enact a law, the constitutional validity of the law still depends on its compliance with other provisions of the Federal Constitution, for instance, the articles on fundamental liberties in Part II.